caveman250/MyOS/README.md

 ## Linux Environment
 The makefile and build scripts currently assume you are on linux.
 This could be fixed fairly easily, but for an out of the box experience you will need to be running on linux or WSL.
 ## GCC cross compiler:
 will need this to build.
-Follow the instructions https://wiki.osdev.org/GCC_Cross-Compiler
+Follow the instructions at https://wiki.osdev.org/GCC_Cross-Compiler

 ## QEMU
 Emulator used to run the OS, should be in your distros repositories.